kube-rs/website/docs/controllers/testing.md

 ### Benefits

-It is very useful to have one test like this because it covers the interface between the yaml and the application along with most unknown-unknowns.
+These tests are **useful** because they covers the interface between the yaml and the application along with most **unknown-unknowns**.
 E.g. do you read a new evar in the app now?
 Did you typo something in RBAC, or provide insufficient access?

-By having a single e2e test we can avoid most of those awkward hot fixes post-release.
+By having **a single e2e test** we can avoid most of those awkward post-release hot-fixes.

 !!! note "Different approaches"